an indelible part of American history

 Without Kit-Cat there may not have been any USA made clocks anywhere besides a few high end clock companies.
 Kit-Cat’s demand for USA Made clock movements has made them accessible for other clock companies

-In 1932, during the height of The Great Depression, the Kit-Cat® Clock was first invented in a small Oregon town by designer Earl Arnault (1904-1971).
+In 1932, during the height of The Great Depression, the Kit-Cat® Klock was first invented in a small Oregon town by designer Earl Arnault (1904-1971).
 With his signature wagging tail, rolling eyes, and contagious smile; Kit-Cat inspired joy during one of America’s roughest patches.

 In the 1930s, the Allied Clock Company was founded in Portland Oregon to manufacture these uniquely animated pendulum clocks.
 The first models of Kit-Cat were made with metal but Allied Clock soon adopted the increasingly popular method of plastic molding and moved to Seattle, WA.